PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-10 04:49:03
+Last updated: 2024-04-10 04:49:38
-Random Quote: Maybe the Big Bang is nothing more than God’s act of creation. -
+Random Quote: Dad, you can be in all of the fights that you want, but don't get hurt too bad. - Seong Gi-hun